saasbook/enrollme/iterations/iter2-2.md

 - Model for MDS to log in

 Notification Emails for MDS
-- Send emails to MDS twice a day ONLY if people sign up
+- [CHANGED: We need more customer feedback on exactly what he wants so that we don't spam him unnecessarily] Send emails to MDS twice a day ONLY if people sign up
 - List team details

 Have a submit button